-Time Frame Unit of Study Key Questions Key Learning Targets (Students will know and be able to) Assessment Evidence of Learning CCTC Standards NYS Standards Weeks 21-26 Introduction to Purchasing • Making Purchasing Decisions • Managing Purchases Work-Based Learning: Career Coaching How can the purchasing process affect an operation?
+Time Frame Unit of Study Key Questions Key Learning Targets (Students will know and be able to) Assessment Evidence of Learning CCTC Standards NYS Standards Salads Salad Dressings and Dips Garnishes How many primary salad dressings exist?
+How are dips made?
+Why is the appearance of a meal important?
+List the four parts of a salad and explain the role of each.
+Identify various types of salad and explain how to prepare them.
+Explain the roles of salads on the menu.
+Design attractive salads.
+Differentiate between various oils and vinegars.
+Prepare vinaigrettes and other emulsions.
+Give examples of ingredients used to make dips.
+Give examples of garnishes.
+Describe and prepare ingredients commonly Salad Preparation with One of Four Basic Salad Dressings Cost Analysis of Salad and Dressing Presentation on Salad Comparisons Essay on Use of Garnishes Preparation of Vegetables and Fruit Garnishes AG 5,6 HT 3,6 Pathway Standards AG-FD 1,2,3 HT-RFB 2,4,8,10 11-12SL 1,2,4,5,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7,8 11-12WHST 2,4,5,6,7 Weeks 21-26 Introduction to Purchasing • Making Purchasing Decisions • Managing Purchases Work-Based Learning: Career Coaching How can the purchasing process affect an operation?
 How often are purchases made?
 Why is it important to make smart purchases?
-What can be learned from culinary arts professionals?
-Give examples of ingredients used to make dips.
-Give examples of garnishes.
-Describe and prepare ingredients commonly used as garnishes.
+What can be learned from culinary arts professionals? used as garnishes.
 Define the terms purchasing, selection, and procurement.
 Outline the objectives of the purchasing function in a foodservice operation.
 Explain the differences between formal and informal buying and the formal bidding process.
 Explain the factors that help to determine an operation's quality standards.
 Describe buyer considerations when conducting a make-or-buy analysis.
 Outline the process for procuring products and services.
 Identify production records used to calculate buying needs.
 Write purchase orders for items to be purchased.
-Describe ways to verify that the supplier services meet an operation's needs.
 Describe factors that affect food prices.
 Summarize proper procedures for receiving deliveries.
 Summarize proper procedures for storing food and supplies.
-Describe perpetual inventory and physical inventory systems.
 Participate in Career Coaching process.
-PowerPoint Presentation on Purchasing Procedures Product Ordering Form List of Possible Suppliers Career Coaching Self-Assessment Written Reflection on Career Coaching Guest Speaker Professional Portfolio Career Ready Practices CRP 1,2,3,4,8,11,12 Cluster Standards AG 1,2,6 HT 1,2,3 Pathway Standards AG-FD 2,3 HT-RFB 5,6,7,8,10 ELA 11-12R 1,2,4,7 11-12W 2,4,5 11-12SL 1,2,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7,8 11-12WHST 2,4,5,6,7 Weeks 27-30 Food Preparation Meat Charcuterie and Garde Manger Poultry Seafood Weeks 31-35 Why is the main dish so important to the success of the overall meal?
-What are charcuterie and garde manger?
-How can poultry be served?
-How is seafood an asset to the menu?
+PowerPoint Presentation on Purchasing Procedures Product Ordering Form List of Possible Suppliers Career Coaching Self- Assessment Written Reflection on Career Coaching Guest Speaker Professional Portfolio Career Ready Practices CRP 1,2,3,4,8,11,12 Cluster Standards AG 1,2,6 HT 1,2,3 Pathway Standards AG-FD 2,3 HT-RFB 5,6,7,8,10 ELA 11-12R 1,2,4,7 11-12W 2,4,5 11-12SL 1,2,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7,8 11-12WHST 2,4,5,6,7 Weeks 27-30 Food Preparation • Meat Why is the main dish so important to the success of the overall meal?
+Participate in Career Coaching process.
 Outline the federal grading systems for meat.
 Describe the various kinds of meat.
-Identify the proper purchasing and storing procedures for meat.
-Describe charcuterie and garde manger.
-Outline the federal grading systems for poultry.
-Describe the various kinds of poultry.
-Outline basic techniques for cooking poultry.
-Match various cooking methods with different forms of poultry.
-Describe the various kinds of seafood.
-Outline basic techniques for cooking seafood.
-Outline basic techniques for cooking seafood.
-Match various cooking methods with different forms of seafood.
-Presentation on Buying and Storage Procedures for Meat and Seafood Student-Developed Recipe for Fabricated Chicken Essay on Duties and Importance of Garde Manger Career Ready Practices CRP 1,2,4,6,8,11,12 Cluster Standards AG 5,6 HT 3,6 Pathway Standards AG-FD 1,2,3 HT-RFB 2,4,8,10 Career Ready Practices ELA 11-12R 1,2,4,7,9 11-12W 2,4,5,7 11-12SL 1,2,4,5,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7,8 11-12WHST 2,4,5,6,7
+Presentation on Buying and Storage Procedures for Meat and Seafood Career Ready Practices CRP 1,2,4,6,8,11,12 Cluster Standards AG 5,6 HT 3,6 ELA 11-12R 1,2,4,7,9 11-12W 2,4,5,7 11-12SL 1,2,4,5,6 11-12L 1,3,4,6